 I make simple meals like this all the time!
 A freshly blended Salsa can lead to all sorts of quick meals and these Chicken Tacos are a perfect example of that.
 Plus there's only three ingredients in the Salsa so no complaining about that 🙂

 Here’s an authentic Chicken Tortilla Soup that relies on just a few key ingredients to create some real flavor!
 I'm always amazed how much reward this soup offers up for so little effort.
 Includes directions for frying up a quick batch of tortilla strips.

 Brined, spicy chicken is the key to this Chicken Salad, but it's the Avocado Dressing that brings it all together!
 The dressing has a fresh, vibrant flavor and it gives you loads of flexibility on the fixings.

 I like keeping big batches of this Chicken Chile Verde in the fridge for some quick, no-thinking-involved meals.
-Serve it up on warm tostada shells with beans and cheese and you’ll be a happy camper!
+Serve it up on warm tostada shells with beans and cheese and you'll be a happy camper!
 You can also use it to make some crispy Chicken Chile Verde Burritos.